Search our local digital archives collections in CONTENTdm:

 An illustrated photographic magazine published by Ohio University Libraries that details the Libraries’ extraordinary changes throughout its 200-year history.
 Whether curating rare special collections or providing online access to the latest scientific research, the Libraries is essential for teaching, learning and research.
-Access through Issuu.
+Access through Issuu and CONTENTdm.

 Artwork created and collected by Frederick Harris.
 Access through CONTENTdm.

-Barnett A. Hook (1845-1926) of McArthur, Ohio advertised himself as one of “only four men in the United States who teach embroidery.”
+Barnett Hook (1845-1926) of McArthur, Ohio, advertised himself as one of “only four men in the United States who teach embroidery.”
 The needlework, postcards, photographs, and other documents in this collection tell the story of Hook’s life and times as well as his artistic oeuvre.

 Cleveland’s Otto F. Ege (1888-1951) is notorious today as a “bookbreaker” who cut apart medieval manuscripts and sold the individual leaves in numbered portfolios.
 Ohio University’s Ege Portfolio serves as the basis of a growing digital collection of handmade and printed pages from historic texts.
 Check back frequently as we work to add hundreds more leaves from the Gilbert and Ursula Farfel Collection dating from the 8th to 20th centuries.